PastranaDigital/practing_github/README.md

 Suddenly

-I'm not half the man I used to be
+I'm not half the woman I used to be

 There's a shadow hanging over me

-Oh, yesterday came suddenly
+Oh, yesterday I almost died suddenly

 <br><br>